 But, chances are, those little slots are holding more than the blade of a knife.
 According to Allen Rathey, principal of the Healthy Facilities Institute, those openings can become a breeding ground for bacteria.
 Yuck!

-How to clean a knife block
+How to clean a universal knife block

 First, remove the knives and turn the knife block upside down to shake out crumbs that may have collected inside.
 It may help to tap the underside with a small hammer to loosen debris.
 A large pipe cleaner may also help dislodge anything that's stuck to the bottom.
 This is an important step because crumbs will be harder to remove once they’re wet.

-- Step 2: Wash the block
+Step 2: Wash the knife block

 Hand wash the block in hot, soapy water, cleaning the slots with a small brush, such as a baby bottle brush.

 Rinse well, then sanitize with a mild bleach solution (1 tablespoon of bleach to every gallon of water).
 Allow the solution to soak for one minute, then rinse the block and slots thoroughly.
-(Green cleaning alternative: Substitute bleach for undiluted vinegar or hydrogen peroxide.)
-Rinse well.

-- Step 3: Dry it thoroughly
+Step 3: Dry the knife block thoroughly

 Dry the block upside down on a clean surface.
 Don't skip this step!
 Reinserting tools into the block before it is completely dry can trap water and promote the growth of bacteria, which is exactly what you're trying to avoid.
 If you're in a rush, try a hair dryer or electric fan to speed up the process.